alces-software/flight-appliance-docs/docs/source/sge/sge.rst

     sleep 120
     echo "Finished running - goodbye from $HOSTNAME"

+.. note:: We use the "-l" option to bash on the first line of the script to request a login session.
+This ensures that environment modules can be loaded as required as part of your script.

 We can execute that script directly on the login node by using the command ``bash simplejobscript.sh`` - after a couple of minutes, we get the following output:

 .. code:: bash